 #1 – Apple stock share going up

-#2 – Watching the food entering into my child’s mouth
+#2 – Watching the food entering into my child’s and my husband’s mouth

 I hope you experience the same joy I had today.

 - Beef and Tofu Stew in a Skillet

 Korean Lettuce Wraps (Ssambap) with Fish Topping Sauce